 Dental implants look and feel just like real teeth and are the ideal solution to fill a gap or gaps left by a missing tooth.
 Dental implants can also be used to secure bridges enabling our clinical team to replace multiple missing teeth.
 So if you have missing teeth or loose dentures, we can definitely help you.

 What is a dental implant?

-Implants are artificial roots that are gently placed into the jawbone where the tooth once was.
-As they are made of titanium, the implant has the ability to fuse to the bone and cannot be seen once they have been surgically implanted.
-Titanium is also bio compatible, which means that it will not be rejected by the body.
+Dental implants are artificial roots that are gently placed into the jawbone where the tooth root once was.
+They are made of titanium, which fuses to the bone to allow a crown to be fitted on top.
+The implant can’t be seen and as titanium is bio compatible, it will not be rejected by the body.

 As well as representing the very latest in state of the art dentistry, implants offer several health benefits compared to other treatment options:

 - No tooth preparation

 Our primary aim is to enhance your smile without damaging any healthy teeth.
 With dental implants, the teeth either side of the implant site are left untouched.
 If you had a conventional bridge, the teeth eitherside would be trimmed in order to secure a bridge.